 To change which metric is graphed (such as views or conversions), click the drop-down menu in the top-left corner of the graph area and select whichever metric you’d like to view.

-Keep in mind, the vertical axis will automatically adjust to show relevant numbers for your page.
+Keep in mind, the vertical axis will automatically adjust to show relevant numbers for your asset.
 This is important to consider if you ever compare graphs from multiple pages, as the numbers may differ even if the graphs look similar.

 Change the graph’s timeline